 I get this question a LOT.
-It seems like a lot of us are currently struggling with melasma.
-Whether we’ve had it since we were 13 (like me!), we’re recently pregnant, or aging, we all want the same thing.
+It seems like a lot of us are currently struggling with acne scars and/or melasma.
+Whether we’ve had it since we were 13, we’re recently pregnant, or aging, we all want the same thing.
 To get rid of it.
-So what are natural ways to treat melasma?
-The plus side? these products also help acne scars.
+So what are safer ways to treat acne scars and melasma?

-Before I dive in, here’s something to watch out for when it comes to treating melasma.
-Since melasma is hyperpigmentation, what is the natural thing to want to do?
+Before I dive in, here’s something to watch out for when it comes to treating acne scars and melasma.
+Since both are forms of hyperpigmentation, what is the natural thing to want to do?
 Bleach it.
 Right?
 Most bleaches contain a chemical called hydroquinone.
 I wrote about hydroquinone in my clean beauty series last year if you want to read more about it.
 In sum, it has been linked to causing cancer.
 If you want to see more ingredients to watch out for (and make sure aren’t in your beauty products), see the full toxic ingredient list here.
 You can click on every ingredient to see what it does!

 Since melasma is a long term thing, we should proceed with caution when treating it.
 I mean, it’s not like melasma just disappears one day.
 In fact, it’s the opposite.
 It keeps getting WORSE!
 Add this to the list of things that we as women have to deal with!
 Would one container of bleach containing hydroquinone be okay to use?
 Sure.
 If I had a wedding or a major life event and my melasma made me too embarrassed for that event, I’d consider it.
 One tube or one bottle of anything won’t cause tons of harm, usually.
 It’s the prolonged use over a lifetime that causes health risks.
 Want to know more?
 Read this post on why reading the ingredients in your products is important.